wavefrontHQ/observability-for-kubernetes/docs/operator/migration.md

 #### References:
 * See [Custom Resource Scenarios](../../deploy/scenarios) for proxy configuration examples.
 * Copy and save your existing collector configMaps and any other configurations.
-* Uninstall your currently deployed wavefront collector and proxy.
+* Uninstall your currently deployed Wavefront collector and proxy.
-* Make sure the wavefront operator is already installed.
+* Make sure the Observability for Kubernetes Operator is already installed.
 * Create a Kubernetes secret with your Wavefront Token `kubectl create -n observability-system secret generic wavefront-secret --from-literal token=YOUR_WAVEFRONT_TOKEN`

 Most of the proxy configurations could be set using environment variables for proxy container.